On consecutive values of random completely multiplicative functions: Convergence of the empirical measure in the uniform case

-for $m \in \mathbb{Z}^d \backslash \{0\}$, $N \geq 1$.
-Let us now assume that this almost sure property holds, and let $f$ be a function satisfying the assumptions of the proposition.
+Let us now assume that this almost sure property holds, let us fix $u > k/2$, $\epsilon > 0$, and let $f$ be a function satisfying the assumptions of the proposition.
 Since the Fourier coefficients of $f$ are summable (i.e. $f$ is in the Wiener algebra of $\mathbb{U}^k$), the corresponding Fourier series converges uniformly to a function which is necessarily equal to $f$, since it has the same Fourier coefficients.
 We can then write:

 which implies